 The project objectives were to:

-- synthesize findings in case studies to inform adaptation planning in other states; and
+- Synthesize findings in case studies to inform adaptation planning in other states

 EcoAdapt scientists examined if and how climate change is being integrated into activities at state public health departments and other agencies and organizations.
 The majority of initiatives at the state health departments surveyed are focused on capacity building, primarily environmental health monitoring; vulnerability assessment and adaptation planning efforts; public awareness outreach and communication campaigns related to climate change; and collaborating with local health departments, tribal agencies, and nongovernmental organizations.
 Eighteen full-length case studies are presented on how various practitioners are integrating climate change into public health.

 Gregg RM, Braddock KN, Kershner JM.
 2019.
 The State of Climate Adaptation in Public Health: An Assessment of 16 U.S. States.
 EcoAdapt, Bainbridge Island, WA.